 KSOP has close connection to the German Optics & Photonics industry.

-The curriculum includes an 8-week long mandatory internship, which can be conducted in the industry or research institute.
-You can find further detailed information in the module manual, page 82.
+The curriculum includes an 8-week long mandatory internship, which can be conducted in the industry at KIT or at a research institute.
+You can find further detailed information in the module manual.